dreamcatcher-tech/napps/crm/moneyworks-sync/README.md

 A lightweight script can be used to replace sensitive data fields with random placeholders for testing.
 This feature is optional and should not be used in production syncs.

----

-For detailed subroutine definitions and exact batch logic, see **SPEC.md**.